jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

     in the project test source.

 Suppose we want to support the ``Add`` and ``Mult`` binary operations.
-The implementation must differ according to the types of the arguments.
+The implementation must differ according to the types of the operands.
-CPython dispatches primarily on a single argument, via the slots table, combining two alternatives according to language rules for binary operations.
+CPython dispatches primarily on a single operand, via the slots table, combining two alternatives according to language rules for binary operations.

 The single dispatch fits naturally with direct use of overloading in Java.
-We cannot give ``java.lang.Integer`` itself any new behaviour, and so we must map that type to a handler object with the extra capabilities.
+We cannot give ``java.lang.Integer`` itself any new behaviour, and so we must map that type to a handler object for the Python operations.
-In support, we need a registry of class to handler mappings, that for now we may initialise statically.
+In support, we need a registry that maps class to operations handler, that for now we may initialise statically.
 Java provides a class for thread-safe lookup in ``java.lang`` called ``ClassValue``.